Be Sure to Vote in the AANA 2016 Election! Voting ends May 17 at noon CT

 The AANA encourages CRNAs to vote and be active in primary elections this spring in support of candidates of their choice.
 If you are involved in one of the following primary or caucus campaigns below, AANA DC would be delighted to hear from you.
 Tell your story or send your pictures to email@example.com with “CRNAs in Campaigns” in the subject line.

-For an up-to-date list of 2016 election dates by state and by date, go here.
+See an up-to-date list of 2016 election dates by state and by date.

 - May 3, presidential and congressional primaries in Indiana

 - May 10, presidential and congressional primaries in Nebraska and West Virginia